morris-frank/morris-frank.com/content/tutorial_posts/comic_panels/index.md

 The `cv.findContours` method from OpenCV generally finds contours of objects in images.
 With the pre-processing we made sure that the only sensible objects remaining should be the panels.
 Nevertheless we filter the found countours by their size with a minimum area and a maximum area.

-The countours found will not be perfect four-edge rectangles, therfore we apply `cv.boundingRect` which will fit a rectangle around the contour.
+The contours found will not be perfect four-edge rectangles, therefore we apply `cv.boundingRect` which will fit a rectangle around the contour.
 This will almost be the same contour but we need the simple _x,y, width, height_ rectangle to select from the original image.

 ```py3